Hannah Witton

 Hannah Lisa Witton is an English and German YouTuber, broadcaster, and author.
-She creates video blogs and informational content which is mostly based around relationships, sex and sexual health; liberation and welfare issues; literature; and travel.
+She creates video blogs centred around parenthood, fashion, food and lifestyle.
+Until 2024, she produced educational content on relationships, sex and sexual health, and other intersecting issues.

 Witton's debut book, Doing It, concentrating on sex and relationships, was released for European readers on 6 April 2017 and in the US on 3 July 2018.
 Her second book, The Hormone Diaries: The Bloody Truth About Our Periods, was released in June 2019.

 Early life and education

 Though she grew up in England, Witton lived in Austin, Texas for one year as a child.
 She is Jewish.
 Her godfather is the actor Toby Jones.
-She attended Loreto Sixth Form College in Hulme, Manchester, and then the University of Birmingham where she studied a degree in History and was especially interested in sexual history.
+She attended Loreto Sixth Form College in Hulme, Manchester, and then the University of Birmingham where she studied a degree in History, and was especially interested in sexual history.
 Witton's video History of Homosexuality was a 2013 finalist in The Guardian and Oxford University Press Very Short Film competition.

 Career

 In 2017 Witton won a UK Blog Award, and in 2018 a Blogosphere Award as Vlogger of the Year.
-Witton is the sole director of Snake People Media Ltd incorporated on 18 March 2016.
+As of early 2026, her YouTube channel has amassed almost 100,000 subscribers.
+She produces paid content for her community on Patreon.
+She runs a consultancy and project management business providing support to other content creators.

 YouTube

 Witton began creating YouTube videos on 17 April 2011 as Hannah "Girasol".
 She is known for her videos helping young women with sexual health and relationships.
 She moderated the Gender panel at Summer in the City 2014.
 Witton was named one of eight Girls' Champions as part of the BBC's 100 Women campaign in November 2016.

 Hannah Witton was one of the three members of the internet-based reading club, known as "Banging Book Club".
-She and fellow YouTubers, Lucy Moon and Leena Norms, read one book every month and then discuss the book together on a podcast published on iTunes, SoundCloud, with clips posted to Witton's YouTube channel.
+She and fellow YouTubers, Lucy Moon and Leena Norms, read one book every month and then discussed the book together on a podcast published on iTunes, SoundCloud, with clips posted to Witton's YouTube channel.
 They sometimes invited guests to their podcast.
 The chosen books included themes related to sex, relationships, and feminism.
 The podcast ended in January 2019.

 Witton started her second YouTube channel, "More Hannah", at the end of 2019 to post lifestyle and productivity content.
-Her main channel has featured series like The Hormone Diaries where she documented her fertility journey in trying to conceive.
+Her main channel featured series like 'The Hormone Diaries', where she documented her fertility journey in trying to conceive.

 On 5 December 2023, Witton posted a video on her main channel announcing she was going to quit producing sex education content.
 She has continued to post lifestyle content on her second channel and runs a consultancy and project management business providing support to other content creators.